json-iterator/json-iterator.github.io/java-features.md

 # Service Provider Interface (SPI)

-Extensibility is built-in from day 1.
-I do not sea of feature flags.
+Extensibility is built-in from day one.
+I hate sea of feature flags.
 Callback interface is always preferred if applicable.
 Feature set is kept as minimal.
 If one thing can be done from user code, I will not add that feature.
 If adding one feature will have performance penalty for everybody, it will not be introduced.

 ## Architecture